CURLOPT_HTTPHEADER(3) Library Functions Manual CURLOPT_HTTPHEADER(3)

 does not affect raw mail uploads.

-with no content (nothing to the right side of the colon), use the form
+header without content (nothing after the colon), use the form name;

 The headers included in the linked list must not be CRLF-terminated,

-because libcurl adds CRLF after each header item itself.
+since libcurl adds CRLF after each header item itself.
 Failure to

 comply with this might result in strange behavior. libcurl passes on